Would've, Could've, Should've

 “Stained glass windows in my mind”

-Stained glass windows operate on multiple levels: literal stained glass from church (childhood religion), literal stained glass in John Mayer's converted-church apartment in NYC, and the beautiful colors of the relationship that remain vivid in the speaker's memory.
+Stained glass windows operate on multiple levels: literal stained glass from church (childhood religion), literal stained glass in John Mayer's converted-church apartment in NYC, and the beautiful colours of the relationship that remain vivid in the speaker's memory.

 “I damn sure never would've danced with the devil At nineteen”